Akalu/cloud-security/README.md

 ```
 docker-compose -f docker-compose.yml up --build
 ```
-This command will start MongoDB, RabbitMQ and config service
+This command will start Keycloak server

 In the end of work one can shut down and delete containers: